-- 6.32 Executive Directors will make adequate arrangements for the care and custody of consumable stocks and stores held by their Services and will maintain inventory records that document the receipt (by purchase or donation) and usage of these items. - 6.33 The stock of such items should be subject to independent physical checks at least once every financial year.
-Discrepancies between inventory records and the physical stock must be investigated and pursued to a satisfactory conclusion. - 6.34 Stocks and stores must be charged to the relevant Service revenue account when consumed. - 6.35 The relevant Executive Director (or Budget Manager) must complete a certificate at each financial year end, confirming the number and value (i.e., value represents the lower of cost and net realisable value) of items held in stock as at 31 March. - 6.36 Obsolete stocks and stores (i.e., items that cannot be sold or consumed) or items no longer held (i.e., due to theft or other loss) must be written off (i.e., charged to the revenue account as an expense) straight away.
-The minimum levels of approval required to write off stock balances are as set out in the Financial Limits Annex.
+6.31 Executive Directors will make adequate arrangements for the care and custody of consumable stocks and stores held by their services and will maintain inventory records that document the receipt (by purchase or donation) and usage of these items.

+- 6.32 The stock of such items should be subject to a regular independent physical checks.
+Discrepancies between inventory records and the physical stock must be investigated and pursued to a satisfactory conclusion. - 6.33 Stocks and stores must be charged to the relevant service revenue account when consumed. - 6.34 The relevant Executive Director (or operational Budget Holder) must complete a certificate at each financial year end, confirming the number and value (i.e. value represents the lower of cost and net realisable value) of items held in stock as at 31st March. - 6.35 Obsolete stocks and stores (i.e., items that cannot be sold or consumed) or items no longer held (i.e., due to theft or other loss) must be written off (i.e., charged to the revenue account as an expense) straight away.
+The minimum levels of approval required to write off stock balances per annum are as set out in the Financial Limits Annex.